 Apps offer another great look into the increasingly social nature of the video game industry.
 They may not allow for in-person multi-player like the aforementioned console games, but they do make it possible for us to play games with others no matter where we are.
 Apps like Draw Something and dozens of others have taken the idea of mobile gaming and turned it into a social experience—an excuse to exchange messages with friends and family members even as we play games with them.
 Some of these games actually provide a very easy way to stay connected with people over distance, all while providing one more subject to talk about together.

 Even in the casino branch of the gaming industry, there are plenty of socially-oriented options emerging.
 In fact, while the typical casino game can sometimes be a little bit dry and uninviting, these platforms are increasingly offering light, fun content that’s a little easier to enjoy with a crowd, whether just for fun or for real money challenges.
-At the betfair bingo site, you’ll even find a number of bingo games with themes designed to cater to various specific interests.
+On many bingo sites, you’ll even find a number of bingo games with themes designed to cater to various specific interests.
 A “Who Wants To Be A Millionaire” game, for example, caters to a game show audience, and options like “Ghosts Of Christmas” and “Santa Surprise” will suit those looking for some seasonal gaming options.
 Basically, the themes make the games a little more interesting, and the games themselves are playable online with entire communities of players.

 In short, there’s almost nowhere you can look in the video game industry today where you won’t find some games that are as well suited to social activity as individual amusement.
 This is a great development in the industry, and it is particularly worth taking advantage of over the holiday season.